 BRITISH ELECTRONICS FIT

-Later in World War II, some bombers carrying out special duties began to carry additional specialised equipment for navigational and similar purposes.
+Later in World War II, some bombers carrying out special duties began to carry additional specialized equipment for navigational and similar purposes.
 The equipment was more complex than that normally carried and a specially trained "Set Operator" was carried to operate it and interpret the results.
 His equipment was usually referred to as "the gubbins" and he was regarded as a specially intelligent person, a "Gen kiddie".

 Original vintage : 1941